underpostnet/engine/src/client/public/nexodev/docs/references/Main cluster lifecycle commands.md

 node bin run sync dd-my-app --k3s --namespace production node bin run sync dd-core --kubeadm --image-pull-policy Always
 ```

+On a **first bring-up**, before `sync` applies the target colour's `deployment.yaml`, it enforces the same no-backend checkpoint as `run cluster`: it builds (or reuses, with `--skip-full-build`) configured SSR assets, syncs them into `underpost-gateway`, applies only the target-colour Gateway/HTTPRoute configuration, and requests every `maintenanceDefault` fallback.
+Each response must preserve a 502/503/504 status and exactly match the configured document.
+Only then does sync execute its existing `--disable-update-proxy` workload apply, readiness monitor and final traffic reconciliation.

+On a **re-deploy the checkpoint is skipped**, and `sync` logs `Live colour serving; holding traffic until the target colour is Ready`.
+Publishing a route to a colour that has no workload yet is what proves the fallback, so running it against a host that is already serving would take that host down for the whole image pull and rollout.
+A colour counts as serving only when it is both routed and still has a ready endpoint — a route naming a colour whose workload is gone is a dead route, not traffic, and the checkpoint still runs.
+This is the same gate `run instance` uses, from one shared predicate.

+The re-deploy ordering is therefore:

+1. Manifests and SSR assets are rebuilt; the live colour keeps every request.
+2. The target colour's workload is applied with `--disable-update-proxy`, so routes are untouched while it rolls out.
+3. Readiness is monitored on the target colour.
+4. `switchTraffic` regenerates the routes against the target colour and applies them in place — the single, atomic hand-over.

 Passing `dd` as the deploy-id syncs all deployments listed in `./engine-private/deploy/dd.router`.